Stanford Research Development Office

 How do you define a team?

-A team constitutes at least one Stanford PI and one or more principal investigator collaborators.
+For our internal funding program purposes, a team constitutes at least one Stanford PI and one or more principal investigator collaborators.

 May I submit multiple applications to the same grant program?

-May I apply to more than one VPDoR managed program?
+May I apply to more than one VPDoR-managed program?

 Yes.